B2Bomber2/cse15l-lab-reports/Lab5.md

 ## Part 2 – Reflection

 I found out that professors use bash scripts to test student submissions on GradeScope.
+I can now use Bash scripts to check and verify software in an educational environment.
 I also found out that Java has a built-in debugger that can run through code line by line.
-I thought that this process could be much more thorough than trying to figure out why a test case failed.
-Lastly, through attending lab sections, I learned how to appear like a hacker to my humanities major friends.
+I thought that the JDB could be much more thorough than trying to figure out why a test case failed.
+Lastly, by attending lab sections, I learned how to appear like a hacker to my humanities major friends.